ssilverman/QNEthernet/README.md

 When a function call fails, it is often the case that `errno` will be set to something appropriate.
 See the function documentation of interest in the relevant header for more information.

+If some networking feature is not implemented, for example, DNS is disabled, then associated functions will set `errno` to `ENOSYS`.

 ## How to run